Georgia Tech's great 1917 backfield:

 almost entirely of Tank McLaren line plunges, and he scored 2

 touchdowns for a 14-0 halftime lead.
-But they must have tired him out,
+But that must have tired him out,

 because Pitt produced little offense and no scoring threats in the